dlw32/dlw32/README.md

 ## Hi there 👋

+I'm a novice to coding, working with MatLab for work.
+I'm trying out GitHub mainly out of curiosity and to develop my skills.
 <!--
 **dlw32/dlw32** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.